Rhydian Jenkins

 Tenor

-Welsh Tenor Rhydian Jenkins is a 2022/23 Young Artist at the National Opera Studio, and graduated with Distinction from the David Seligman Opera School at the Royal Welsh College of Music & Drama, under the tuition of Adrian Thompson.
+Welsh Tenor Rhydian Jenkins is a member of the International Opera Studio at Oper Köln, and a former Young Artist at the National Opera Studio.
+He is a graduate from the David Seligman Opera School at the Royal Welsh College of Music and Drama, achieving a Distinction under the tuition of Adrian Thompson and John Fisher.
+Hailing from Maesteg in South Wales, Rhydian studied under Nicky Spence and Adrian Thompson.

 Previously for Longborough: Snout, Fairy 3/The Fairy Queen (2023)